mylittleZ/OpenDocAdminPlatform/README.md

 # OpenDocAdminPlatform

 ## Description
-OpenDocAdminPlatform is a comprehensive document management and user administration system built with Spring Boot.
-It integrates advanced functionalities like JWT-based user authentication, custom validation using the Validation framework, and data persistence with MyBatis and MySQL.
-The platform features user management with capabilities such as login logic, avatar updates with AWS S3 cloud storage, password renewal, and user information retrieval optimized with ThreadLocal.
-Additionally, it offers document categorization and management with CRUD operations, conditional pagination for document lists, and deployment support on AWS for scalable cloud hosting.
+OpenDocAdminPlatform is a comprehensive document management and user administration system built with **Spring Boot**.
+It integrates advanced functionalities like **JWT-based** user authentication, custom validation using the Validation framework, and data persistence with **MyBatis and MySQL**.
+The platform features user management with capabilities such as login logic, avatar updates with **AWS S3 cloud storage**, password renewal, and user information retrieval optimized with **ThreadLocal**.
+Additionally, it offers document categorization and management with CRUD operations, **conditional pagination** for document lists, and deployment support on **AWS Services** for scalable cloud hosting.

 ## Features
 - **User Authentication:** Secure login mechanism using JWT.